 An increasing number of students are interested in dedicating a year to full-time research, typically following their second or third years.
-Icahn School of Medicine is wholeheartedly supportive of this and encourages mentors to guide students through this Scholarly Year endeavor.
+Icahn School of Medicine at Mount Sinai is wholeheartedly supportive of this and encourages mentors to guide students through this Scholarly Year endeavor.

 The following may be helpful if you have been asked to serve as a student's research mentor:

 - If the student's Scholarly Year is an independent one, meaning not part of an externally funded, national program (e.g., Howard Hughes, Scholarly Year Funding or Doris Duke International), students are required to submit a 5-10 page research proposal, outlining their planned projects.
 Students must write the proposal themselves, but will depend upon you for help.
 The role of the student on the project must be well defined, especially if they are working with others on a larger project.